public-archive-docs/revision_archive/docs/history/cold_war/origins/berlin_blockade_and_airlift.md

 ### October 1945

-- Russians had great hopes that the Communist led Socialist unity party would win, they lost
+- Soviets had great hopes that the Communist led Socialist unity party would win, they lost
 - Led by Ernest Reuter, the non-Communist, social democratic party got almost half of the votes

 ### March 1946